The Amex EveryDay® Preferred Credit Card

 Rather than add a new purchase directly to your balance, Pay It can settle a small purchase under $100 immediately, while Plan It allows you to move $100+ purchases into fixed-rate payment plans within your credit card limit.
 Be sure to use American Express’ pre-purchase calculator to make sure the monthly plan fees on your Plan It purchases won’t outweigh the cost in interest.

-As an eligible Amex cardholder, you’ll receive a complimentary ShopRunner membership.
+As an eligible Amex cardholder, you’ll receive a complimentary ShopRunner membership (enrollment required).
 Once you sign up, ShopRunner grants you free two-day shipping and free returns on qualifying items at over 100 retailer sites.

 The Amex Everyday Preferred carries a decent suite of travel and shopping protections.
 The extended warranty coverage, purchase protection and car rental loss and damage insurance are standard for American Express cards.
 But this card also comes with return protection for normally ineligible purchases—a useful perk that is slowly disappearing among credit cards (see full terms).

 The Amex Everyday Preferred credit card is a relatively low-cost card.
-In fact, the lower end of the 12.99 percent to 22.99 percent variable ongoing APR is well below the average interest rate.
+In fact, the lower end of the 17.49 percent to 27.49 percent (variable) ongoing APR is well below the current average interest rate.
 Plus, the 12-month intro zero interest purchase APR can give you some wiggle room on large purchases coming up.

 Unfortunately, the Amex Everyday Preferred isn’t currently accepting balance transfers if you’re looking to reduce your current balance.